-- ▶ Use the turbopump only for generating vacuum. - Use the turbopump only in combination with a suitable backing pump that can deliver up to the required maximum fore-vacuum pressure. - ▶ Use the turbopump only in closed indoor areas. - ▶ Use the turbopump only for the evacuation of dry and inert gases.
+- Use the turbopump only for generating vacuum. - Use the turbopump only in combination with a suitable backing pump that can deliver up to the required maximum fore-vacuum pressure. - Use the turbopump only in closed indoor areas. - Use the turbopump only for the evacuation of dry and inert gases. - ▶ Use the turbopump for the evacuation of corrosive gases only in conjunction with sealing gas.